XXJones21/Vibes/Packages/VibesParticles/README.md

 - Implement proper particle pooling and reuse
 - Consider using birth rate modulation instead of creating new systems
 - Clean up particles when they're no longer needed
+- Monitor frame rate impact with different particle counts
+- Use appropriate particle lifetimes to manage system load
+- Consider using simpler particle shapes for better performance

 ### Visual Quality
 - Match particle size to the scale of your scene